ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Remote/kvm-tutorial.rst

 This means things like ``crm_mon``, ``crm_resource``, and ``crm_attribute`` will work natively on the guest node, as long as the connection between the guest node and a cluster node exists.
-This is particularly important for any promotable clone resources executing on the guest node that need access to ``crm_master`` to set transient attributes.
+This is particularly important for any promotable clone resources executing on the guest node that need access to ``crm_attribute`` to set promotion scores.

 Mile-High View of Configuration Steps
 #####################################